House Democrats advance budget resolution, overcoming standoff on timing of infrastructure vote - NewsBreak

 WASHINGTON — Democrats in the U.S. House of Representatives on Tuesday muscled through a $3.5 trillion budget framework, overcoming a standoff with a handful of centrists who had demanded the House first approve the bipartisan $1.2 trillion infrastructure bill passed by the Senate.

-That position by 10 House Democrats prompted a late-night negotiating session Monday between the centrists and top House Democrats.
+That position by 10 House Democrats — including Reps.
+Josh Gottheimer of New Jersey, Carolyn Bourdeaux of Georgia, Jared Golden of Maine, and Stephanie Murphy of Florida — prompted a late-night negotiating session Monday between the centrists and top House Democrats.

 The move risked upending the president’s domestic policy agenda, due to the razor-thin majority that Democrats have in the chamber.